spshant/dotnet-framework-early-access/release-notes/NET48/dotnet-48-changes.md

 * Fixed HTTP Status line parsing to be more tolerant of missing status description text in HTTP responses.
 [534936, System.dll, Bug, Build:3621]
 * Fixed a NetworkInformation.NetworkChange deadlock scenario when there is a lock around NetworkChanged listener and user’s callback.
 [554780, System.Net.NetworkInformation.dll, System.dll, netstandard.dll, Bug, Build:3621]
 * Fixed a deadlock scenario when ServicePoint.ConnectionLimit is updated and requests are sent at the same time.
 [528650, System.dll, Bug, Build:3673]
+* Fix a race condition that would sometimes cause all of the connections to a server to stop sending HTTP requests.
+[499777, System.dll, Bug, Build:3694]
+* Added the ability via the config file to specify opt-in performance caching of default credentials for Windows authentication for HTTP and SMTP APIs.
+[514209, System.dll, Bug, Build:3694]
+* Added retry timer for PAC file discovery after failure.
+[567511, System.dll, Bug, Build:3694]

 ## SQL